Arturony/Random-MH-Mission-Picker/README.md

 The 4 Ultimate, Generations Ultimate and 3 Ultimate are the only that work.

 The databases of 4U and GU are from the Gathering Hall Studios.
 The 3U database are from MonsterHunter3UDatabase repository.
+The images are from there also.

 Gathering Hall Studios: https://github.com/gatheringhallstudios